 - Continuing Care Retirement Communities (CCRCs).
-This is a hybrid concept which provides independent living as well as assisted living and nursing care.
+This hybrid concept, now also called Life Communities or Life Care, provides independent living as well as assisted living and nursing care.
 For example one spouse might need extensive nursing care, but the other can continue to live in her own apartment, even cooking some or all of her own meals.
 If the other spouse recovers, they can move back to the apartment.

 --Assisted living- These types of communities typically provide multi-family buiildings with services such as meals, housekeeping, medical services, transportation, etc.

 - Retirement home - Where your grandparents might have lived.
 Increasingly this is for the very aged, similar to assisted living in ways but not as hard core as a nursing home